Camping in the Twin Cities

 State parks within an hour

 Many state parks are near the Twin Cities.
 East of St. Paul, there's camping and four camper cabins in William O'Brien State Park in Marine on St. Croix.
-There's camping and four camper cabins at Afton State Park in Afton.
+To the south, there's camping and four camper cabins and two yurts at Afton State Park in Afton.

 Both parks are on the St. Croix River.